hellbound22/RebbleOS/docs/debian_build.md

 The Pebble SDK is a prerequisite for portions of RebbleOS.
 The SDK is available [here](https://developer.rebble.io/developer.pebble.com/sdk/download/index.html).
 As an example, on Debian, one may create an installation directory for the SDK using the following.
+(Use Python 2)

 ```sh
     mkdir ~/pebble-dev/